 Canadian schools pay the federal Goods and Services Tax (or Harmonized Sales Tax) on all fees.
 U.S. and International schools pay the federal Goods and Services Tax (or Harmonized Sales Tax) on the Teacher Training Fees as this service is provided in Canada.
 Canadian parents may be entitled to receive the Federal Medical Expense Tax Credit under the Income Tax Act of Canada that is described on our website.

 The decision to offer the Arrowsmith Program should be made as early in the school year as possible to allow time to plan and prepare for the start of the program in the next school year including:

 Students – identifying and enrolling a minimum of 10 students who are appropriate for the Arrowsmith Program

-Teachers – recruiting a teacher with the skills to manage a class of learning disabled students and who will be available to participate in the summer three-week teacher training course
+Teachers – recruiting a teacher with the skills to manage a class of students with various learning needs and who will be available to participate in the five-week online teacher training course

 Classroom set-up, supplies and equipment – providing a classroom for the sole use of the Arrowsmith Program with the necessary supplies and equipment

 Initial Assessment – in the first year that a school offers the Arrowsmith Program one teacher will require two weeks to assess a group of 10 students individually